AbdulSami55/AbdulSami55/README.md

 # 💫 About Me:
-🔭 I’m currently working on Freelancer.com as well as on Fiverr<br>🌱 I’m currently learning Tensorflow<br>📫 How to reach me rajasami408@gmail.com<br>⚡ Fun fact: I am hardworking
+🔭 I’m currently working as Machine Learning and Python Engineer<br>🌱 I’m currently learning Tensorflow<br>📫 How to reach me rajasami408@gmail.com<br>⚡ Fun fact: I am hardworking

 Greetings, this is Abdul Sami, a Machine Learning, Deep Learning Engineer and Flutter developer.
 I have accomplished several machine learning projects such as creating CNN models and computer vision projects for multi-camera rule-based recordings.
 In addition, I have expertise in Flutter and have developed various applications for different companies.
 I am highly motivated and committed to solving analytical problems on a daily basis.